srijs/rusha/README.md

 Tested were my Rusha implementation, the sha1.js implementation by [P. A. Johnston](http://pajhome.org.uk/crypt/md5/sha1.html), Tim Caswell's [Cifre](http://github.com/openpeer/cifre) and the Node.JS native implementation.

-A rough estimation based on the results below, smaller is better:
+A normalized estimation based on the best results for each implementation, smaller is better:
 ![rough performance graph](http://awesam.de/rusha/bench/unscientific01.png)

 Results per Implementation and Browser, smaller is better, again:
 ![performance graph](http://awesam.de/rusha/bench/unscientific02.png)

 The best results for each implementation: